bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

   (curse of dimensionality).
-* For any given sample :math:`x_i`, most of the :math:`Z` samples will contribute very little to the likelihood calculation, so we wish to sample only the probable values of :math:`x_i` that do contribute significantly to the likelihood using the posterior distribution :math:`Z|X=x_i`.
+* For any given sample :math:`x_i`, most of the :math:`Z` samples will contribute very little to the likelihood calculation, so we wish to sample only the probable values of :math:`z_m` that contribute significantly to the likelihood using the posterior distribution :math:`Z|X=x_i`.

 From here, we can finally get to the "variational" part of variational